-Consider using headache diaries and appropriate assessment questionnaires to aid the diagnosis and management of headaches..
+Consider using headache diaries and appropriate assessment questionnaires to aid the diagnosis and management of headaches.

-WEEK in of your headache out of 10 (0-no pain, d indicate if you have any other symptoms as listed.
+Week Please score the pain of your headache out of 10 (0 - no pain, 10 - unbearable) and indicate if you &

-SUN MON TUE WED THUR FRI SAT
+indicate if you have any other symptoms as listed

+Sun Mon Tue Wed Thur Fri Sat

-HEADACHE SCORE 0-10
+Headache Score 0-10

 Number of attacks per day

-FEELING SICK YES/NO
+Feeling sick?
+Yes/No

-Vomiting Yes/No
+Vomiting?
+Yes/No

-OTHER SYMPTOMS YES/NO Specify in notes
+Other symptoms Yes/No Specify in notes

-DURATION OF ATTACKS (Hrs)
+Duration of attacks (Hrs)

-had to lie down yes/no
+Had to lie down?
+Yes/No

-had to move yes/no

-TIME AWAY FROM NORMAL ACTIVITIES (Hrs)

-NUMBER OF TABLETS OF MEDICINE TAKEN
+Had to move?
+Yes/No

+Time away from normal activities (Hrs)

+Number of tablets of medicine taken

-Prescribed 1) 2) 3)
+Prescribed 1)

+2)

+3)

-Over Counter 1) 2) 3)
+Over counter 1)

-MENSTRUATION YES/NO
+2)

+3)

+Menstruation?
+Yes/No

-Additional Observations 1
+Additional Observations